Skip to content

 This launches scripts/dev.ts, which:

-• Watches src/ (TypeScript, TSX, CSS, SVG) and — for serve-sitedecks/, collections/, and wanted/ (Markdown).
+• Watches src/ (TypeScript, TSX, CSS, SVG) and — for servedecks/, collections/, and wanted/ (Markdown).

 • On any change, fully restarts the child process so updates to any part of the codebase (core logic, server handlers, parsers, SPA, themes, etc.) take effect on the next request.
-Running from source, admin and serve-site rebuild their CSS and SPA bundle from src/ on each (re)start — there is no separate compile step to run, and the gitignored *.compiled.* artifacts are only used by the compiled binary.
+Running from source, admin and serve --build rebuild their CSS and SPA bundle from src/ on each (re)start — there is no separate compile step to run, and the gitignored *.compiled.* artifacts are only used by the compiled binary.

 • Live-reloads the browser (admin only, source mode).
 The served page holds an EventSource to a dev-only /__dev_reload endpoint that carries the server’s boot id; the page reloads when that id changes (a real restart), not on every reconnect, so an idle-timeout drop never triggers a spurious reload.
 The restarted server rebuilds styles.css/app.js from source, and the reload refetches them.